Weil-Ch\^atelet divisible elements in Tate-Shafarevich groups I: The Bashmakov problem for elliptic curves over Q: Review of Bashmakov's results: when the pro- p fundamental group is free

-In \cite{bashmakov:div} Bashmakov proves $p$-divisibility in the arithmetic case for abelian varieties $A/k$ with very special properties.
-First, the number field $k$ is required to satisfy the following conditions: \begin{enumerate} \item[(i)] $k$ contains the $p^{\rm th}$ roots of unity, \item[(ii)] there is a unique $\fp \mid (p)$ in $k/\bQ$, \item[(iii)] and the class number of $k$ is prime to $p$. \end{enumerate} It is a well known result of Shafarevich \cite{shafarevich}, that conditions (i)--(iii) imply that the complement $U= \Spec(\fo_k) \setminus \{\fp\}$ has a free pro-$p$ group as its maximal pro-$p$ quotient $\pi_1(U)^{\text{pro}-p}$ of its fundamental group, see \cite{nsw} Cor 10.7.14.
-Moreover, the abelian variety $A/k$ has to satisfy: \begin{enumerate} \item[(iv)] $A/k$ has good reduction above $U$, \item[(v)] the action of $\Gal_k$ on $A_p$ factors over a $p$-group. \end{enumerate} In \cite{bashmakov:div}, Bashmakov does not require condition (v), although his argument at the very end does depend on it.
-Namely, under these assumptions we compute by Theorem~\ref{thm:compare}
+for abelian varieties $A/k$ with very special properties.
+First, the number field $k$ is required to satisfy the following conditions: \begin{enumerate} \item[(i)] $k$ contains the $p$th roots of unity $\zeta_p$, \item[(ii)] there is a unique $\fp \mid (p)$ in $k/\bQ$, \item[(iii)] and the class number of $k$ is prime to $p$. \end{enumerate} It is a well known result of Shafarevich \cite{shafarevich}, that conditions (i)--(iii) imply that the complement

+has a free pro-$p$ group as its maximal pro-$p$ quotient $\pi_1(V)^{\text{pro}-p}$ of its fundamental group, see \cite{nsw} Cor 10.7.14.
+Moreover, the abelian variety $A/k$ has to satisfy: \begin{enumerate} \item[(iv)] $A/k$ has good reduction above $V$, \item[(v)] the action of $\Gal_k$ on $A_p$ factors over a $p$-group. \end{enumerate} In \cite{bashmakov:div}, Bashmakov does not require condition (v), although his argument at the very end does depend on it.
+Namely, under these assumptions we compute by \cite{zink:appendix} Proposition 3.3.1

 Due to (v) and a theorem of Neumann \cite{neumann:pclosed}, see \cite{nsw} Cor 10.4.8, we find that